 Elizabeth Shea (00:43)

-I am so excited to have Sue Keith in our office today, who was the co-founder of Ceres Talent and who exited her business with her business partner successfully to Landrum HR in 2022.
+Hello everybody and welcome to Branching Out.
+I am so excited to have Sue Keith in our office today, who was the co-founder of Ceres Talent and exited her business with her business partner successfully to Landrum HR in 2022.
 Welcome Sue, I'm so glad to have you here.

 Sue Keith (01:01)